To wash or not to wash? Recommendations for fresh produce

-- The Food and Drug Administration (FDA) recently made the decision to allow food producers of fresh spinach and iceberg lettuce to use irradiation to kill micro-organisms like E.coli and salmonella which cause foodborne illness in humans.
+- The Food and Drug Administration (FDA) allows food producers of fresh spinach and iceberg lettuce to use irradiation to kill micro-organisms like E.coli and salmonella, which cause foodborne illness in humans.

-- Fresh-cut fruit and vegetable sales in North America have grown to $15 billion per year, and even given the foodborne illness outbreaks, are not expected to decrease.
+- Fresh-cut fruit and vegetable sales in North America have grown to $15 billion per year and, even given foodborne illness outbreaks, are not expected to decrease.

 Food Protection Trends, Vol.27, No.11, Pages 892-898.